sskeme/eeee346-f24-hw6/README.md

   * getter named `read_length`: returns the current value of the `length` member variable.
   * getter named `read_name`: returns the current value of the `name` member variable.
   * member function `volume`: calculates and returns the volume of the tank car using the formula $\pi \times radius^2 \times length$.
 This member function does not take any parameters.
 Use the math constant `M_PI`, which is defined in the `cmath` standard library, for $\pi$.
 2. Complete the `main` function in main.cpp.
 See the comments marked with TODO for detailed instructions on specific sub-tasks.
+You may need to call the implemented member functions.

 # Compile and Test